githedgehog/docs/docs/vlab/running.md

 # Running VLAB

-Please, make sure to follow prerequisites and check system requirements in the [VLAB Overview](overview.md) section before running VLAB.
+Make sure to follow the prerequisites and check system requirements in the [VLAB Overview](overview.md) section before running VLAB.

 ## Initialize VLAB

-As a first step you need to initialize Fabricator for the VLAB by running `hhfab init --preset vlab` (or `-p vlab`).
-It supports a lot of customization options which you can find by adding `--help` to the command.
-If you want to tune the topology used for the VLAB you can use `--fabric-mode` (or `-m`) flag to choose between `spine-leaf` (default) and `collapsed-core` topologies as well as you can configure the number of spines, leafs, connections and etc. For example, `--spines-count` and `--mclag-leafs-count` flags allows to set number of spines and MCLAG leafs respectively.
+First, initialize Fabricator for the VLAB by running `hhfab init --preset vlab` (or `-p vlab`).
+This command supports several customization options that are listed in the output of `hhfab init --help`.
+To tune the topology used for the VLAB, you can use the `--fabric-mode` (or `-m`) flag to choose between `spine-leaf` (default) and `collapsed-core` topologies.
+You can also configure the number of spines, leafs, connections, and so on.
+For example, flags `--spines-count` and `--mclag-leafs-count` allow you to set the number of spines and MCLAG leaves, respectively.

-So, by default you'll get 2 spines, 2 MCLAG leafs and 1 non-MCLAG leaf with 2 fabric connections (between each spine and leaf), 2 MCLAG peer links and 2 MCLAG session links as well as 2 loopbacks per leaf for implementing VPC Loopback workaround.
+By default, the command creates 2 spines, 2 MCLAG leaves and 1 non-MCLAG leaf with 2 fabric connections (between each spine and leaf), 2 MCLAG peer links and 2 MCLAG session links as well as 2 loopbacks per leaf for implementing VPC Loopback workaround.

 ```console
 ubuntu@docs:~$ hhfab init -p vlab